 Based on our current planned operations, we expect that our cash and cash equivalents and available borrowings will enable us to fund our operating expenses for at least 12 months from the date hereof.
-We may consider raising additional capital to expand our business, to pursue strategic investments, to take advantage of financing opportunities or for other reasons.
-As revenue from the sale of our products grows, we expect our accounts receivable and inventory balances would also increase.
-Any increase in accounts receivable and accrued expenses, which could result in greater working capital requirements.

-If our available cash balances, proceeds from this offering and anticipated cash flow from operations are insufficient to satisfy our liquidity requirements including because of lower demand for our products as a result of the risks described in this prospectus, we may seek to sell additional common or preferred equity or convertible debt securities, enter into an additional credit facility or another form of third-party funding or seek other debt financing.
+If our available cash balances and anticipated cash flow from operations are insufficient to satisfy our liquidity requirements including because of lower demand for our products as a result of the risks described in this Annual Report, we may seek to sell additional common or preferred equity or convertible debt securities, enter into an additional credit facility or another form of third-party funding or seek other debt financing.
 The sale of equity and convertible debt securities may result in dilution to our stockholders and, in the case of preferred equity securities or convertible debt, those securities could provide for rights, preferences or privileges senior to those of our common stock.
 The terms of debt securities issued or borrowings pursuant to a credit agreement could impose significant restrictions on our operations.
 If we raise funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our platform technologies or products or grant licenses on terms that are not favorable to us.
 Additional capital may not be available on reasonable terms, or at all.

-Cash Flows

-The following table summarizes our cash flows for each of the periods indicated:
+Cash Flows The following table summarizes our cash flows for each of periods indicated (in thousands):